 Trauma occurs when an accident, abuse, loss or something unpredictable causes us to feel emotions such as intense fear, shock, denial and distress.
 For the most part, people might have trauma reactions such as nightmares, hypervigilance or physical symptoms after a tragic or dangerous event that heals by itself after a short period.
 However, depending on the intensity and duration of the trauma, people might need to reach out to a trained mental health professional to recover and get back on track.
 Here are some concepts to help you understand trauma for yourself and your loved ones.

-- Express and release: Express and release the trauma through art, music, dancing, sports or writing.
+Express and release the trauma through art, music, dancing, sports or writing.
 This can help to release the trauma’s powerful hold on you.
+A professional can also help by listening with empathy and no judgement.